On this page

 You are only allowed to supply low-volume users if:

-- you have a permit.
-You can apply for this permit (in Dutch) through the Netherlands Authority for Consumers and Markets (ACM) if you meet their requirements (in Dutch)
+- you have a licence.
+You can apply for this licence (in Dutch) to the Netherlands Authority for Consumers and Markets (ACM) if you meet their requirements (in Dutch, Welke eisen en regels gelden er voor een vergunning?)

-Do you have a permit?
-You should report (in Dutch) any changes to the ACM.
+Do you have an energy licence?
+You should report any changes to the ACM (in Dutch).
 This can include a change in your terms and conditions or rates or a change within the company.

 Registering with EDSN

-Once you have applied for a permit, you should register with the Netherlands Energy Data Services (EDSN).
-This way, you will get access to customer files (central customer register).
+Once you have applied for a licence, you should register with the Netherlands Energy Data Services (Energie Data Services Nederland, EDSN).
+This way, you will get access to customer files (central customer register) in he energy market.
 You have to protect your customers' digital data.

 Your rates should be the sum of supply rates, network costs and energy taxes.
 The costs for network management and taxes are fixed.
 You can decide on the supply rates (in Dutch) yourself.
 However, your rates should be reasonable.
 If they are exorbitant, the ACM may prescribe a maximum rate.